 Nevertheless, anger is made up of energy.
 Our bodies and minds hold currents of energy waves.
 In order to harness that energy, we might try mantras, japa, prayers, and positive affirmations.
 Yet, Yoga has many methods from which to choose, and some help us to channel physical energy constructively.
 Yoga is one of the oldest and most effective ways, of channeling energy through the body.

 Yoga is also a scientifically proven method of balancing the mind, body, and spirit; that in itself helps to reduce the tension that fuels anger.
 Although every posture (asana) may not be right for every student, many asanas are particularly useful for clearing blockages and releasing negative energy.
 Below are some examples of asana groups, which will help anyone release anger without regret.

-• Restorative Postures that soothe the nervous system, and relax muscle tension, are good for both beginners and more advanced students.
-Among these meditative asanas are: Lotus Pose, Easy Pose, Hero Pose, and Corpse Pose.
+• Postures for Meditation and Relaxation that soothe the nervous system, and relax muscle tension, are good for both beginners and more advanced students.
+Among these meditative asanas are: Half Lotus Pose, Easy Pose, Hero Pose, and Corpse Pose.

 • Forward Bends are good for releasing tension in the back, spine, shoulders and upper body area – for increasing the flow of prana or vital life force.

-• Triangle Pose provides a good stretch for the sides of the body, adjust skeletal alignment, and gives us a sense of being grounded.
+• Triangle Pose provides a good stretch for the sides of the body, adjusts skeletal alignment, and gives us a sense of being grounded.

 • Twists balance the spine, expand the chest, and increase the flow of blood throughout the body, cleansing the organs of toxins, and supplying them with a freshly oxygenated blood supply.